radusuciu/amazon-synchrony-ynab-bookmarklet/README.md

 ## Usage

 1. Navigate to your Amazon Synchrony Store Card activity page
-2. Open your browser's developer console (F12)
-3. Copy and paste the contents of `dist/bookmarklet.min.js`
-4. Press Enter to run
+2. Click the bookmarklet in your bookmarks bar
+3. On first run, enter your YNAB credentials when prompted
+4. Review the proposed changes
+5. Click "Confirm" to sync transactions

 ### What Happens Next